3kh0/ext-remover/README.md

 ## Downgrading *Change versions*

-Downgrading can be used for several exploits, to get to a version that does not have patches for certain exploits, such as LTBEEF.
+Downgrading can be used for several exploits, to get to a version that does not have patches for certain exploits, such as LTBEEF, SH1MMER, or CryptoSmite.
 This is a built-in feature of ChromeOS.

 Please do note that depending on your `kernver=` you may not be able to downgrade to certain versions.
 More info is at the [CryptoSmite Unenrollment](#cryptosmite-unenrollment) section.